 Current and recent postgraduate students are establishing themselves with significant international careers including:

-We offer PhD scholarships in Composition (Jonathan Harvey), Electronic Music (Denis Smalley), Musicology (Steinitz), Performance (Duncan Druce) and Musical Multimedia (Lis Rhodes), several of which are named after a recent recipient of an honorary doctorate from the University.
-CeReNeM offers two scholarships in partnership with hcmf// and Sound and Music as well as a scholarship supporting the Creative Coding Lab..
+We offer PhD scholarships in Composition (Jonathan Harvey), Electronic Music (Denis Smalley), Musicology (Steinitz), Performance (Duncan Druce), Musical Multimedia (Lis Rhodes) and Creative Music Production, several of which are named after a recent recipient of an honorary doctorate from the University.
+CeReNeM offers two scholarships in partnership with hcmf// and Sound and Music as well as a scholarship supporting the Creative Coding Lab.

 Current and previous award holders are: